nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ## 10. Bayesian Techniques

-&#x1F4A1; We're adding some scripts to handle Bayesian analysis.
+&#x1F4A1; We've added some scripts to handle Bayesian analysis.
 So far we have

 > `ar.mcmc` to fit AR models

 > `SV.mcmc` to fit stochastic volatility models

-> `ffbs` the forward filter backward sampling (FFBS) algorithm - part of Gibbs sampler
+> `ffbs` the forward filter backward sampling (FFBS) algorithm - part of Gibbs for SS models

 <br/>